lokesh-2406/metaverse/README.md

 ## Project Structure

 This repository is a monorepo managed with pnpm workspaces and Turborepo.
-This structure allows for efficient code sharing and centralized dependency management.[14, 6]
+This structure allows for efficient code sharing and centralized dependency management.

 ```
 └── metaverse/